Donca Steriade: Education

 After earning her PhD, she took up a position at UCLA before returning to MIT to become Professor of Linguistics.

 Honors

 Steriade was named Professor Honoris Causa by the Faculty of Letters at the University of Bucharest in 2017.

 She was inducted as a LSA (Linguistics Society of America) Fellow in 2015.
 She was invited to give the Edward Sapir lecture at the 2009 LSA Linguistic Institute and she was an instructor at the 2007 LSA Linguistic Institute.

 Research

 Steriade's research focuses on phonology and morphophonology, and she is considered a leading contributor to theories of underspecification (Steriade 1995) and neutralization (Steriade 2007).
 She has also researched the basic units of rhythm in language.
-She has worked on a range of Indo-European languages and has published and co-published broadly, including journal articles and book chapters, as well as the widely cited edited volume, Phonetically Based Phonology and Linguistics: An Introduction to Linguistic Theory.
+She has worked on a range of Indo-European languages and has published and co-published broadly, including journal articles and book chapters.
+She is a co-editor of the widely cited volume, Phonetically Based Phonology (Hayes et al. 2004), and co-author of the popular textbook, Linguistics: An Introduction to Linguistic Theory (Hayes et al. 1999).